ibis-project/governance/governance.md

 without the approval of other committers or steering committee members, which includes the ability to approve and merge pull requests.

+**Pull requests should have at least one approving committer, or a stated reason why a pull request bypassed approval**

 To become a committer, a person must show sustained activity for a period of at least six months and be nominated by a steering committee member.